Deploy custom models

 Note

-The information in this section does not apply to endpoints that serve foundation models.
+The information in this section does not apply to endpoints that serve foundation models or external models.

 Serving endpoints automatically scale based on traffic and the capacity of provisioned concurrency units.